 The answer to this question may be a bit underwhelming.
 Compost mulch is simply using compost as mulch.

 Compost has several unique garden benefits to offer, and using it as a mulch can be a great long-term strategy.
-As with anything, though, there are a couple of negative aspects to keep in mind as well.

 Benefits of Compost as Mulch